IBM/cloud-native-starter/reactive/README.md

 $ scripts/deploy-web-api-reactive.sh
 ```

 Create a new article either via the API explorer or curl.
-You can find log statements in the logs, for example via the Minikube dashboard.
+Open the stream endpoint in a browser.